BoxBasket/money-buffer/README.md

 ## Known Issues

-* Known Issue: because money buffer is rounded, sometimes you will automatically will have +/-10 cents auto buffered even if you recorded no expense.
+* **Rounding**: because money buffer is rounded, sometimes you will automatically will have +/-10 cents auto buffered even if you recorded no expense.